On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

-When illustrating a levelled tree $(\tau, \lambda)$, it will be convenient to emphasize the levelling (the map $\lambda$) of the tree.
-To do so, we \emph{locate} every vertex $v$ of $t$ in its corresponding level $\lambda(v)$ by adding straight edges to $\tau$, if necessary (see figure \ref{fig:3}).
-The resulting unlabeled tree is such that every vertex has one or two children, and for every generation (vertices at the same distance to the root) of the tree there is an \emph{unique} vertex with two children.
-We call such a tree a \emph{sparse quasi-binary tree}.
-All operations introduced in this section have a convenient pictorial description using sparse quasi-binary tree.
+When illustrating a levelled tree $(\tau, \lambda)$, it will be convenient to emphasize the levelling (the map $\lambda$) of a tree without the use of labels on the vertices.
+To do so, we \emph{position} each vertex $v$ of the tree $\tau$ at the level $\lambda(v)$; it is represented by a dot with $y$-coordinate $\lambda(v)$.
+We add straight edges to $\tau$ (see Figure~\ref{fig:3}) so that the level $\lambda(v)$ is populated with $|\lambda(v)|$ vertices (in particular, on the first level, we find the root of the tree).
+In the resulting tree, all vertices placed on the same level $n$ have an equal distance to the root.